kdydesign/nuxt-alias-module/README.md

 [![Standard JS][standard-js-src]][standard-js-href]
 ![License][license-src]

-> It automatically creates an alias for the components and page of the path</a>
+> It automatically creates an alias for the components and page of the path

 ## Infos
 - [📖 **Release Notes**](./CHANGELOG.md)